Crystals for Depression: Do Healing Crystals Support Mental Health?

 - Apatite, a blue-green stone veined with copper-colored tinges, is thought to help foster improved communication, mental clarity, and self-expression.

-Though there are a variety of alternative approaches to alleviating the symptoms of depression, psychotherapy and medication are the recommended first-line treatment options.
+Though there are a variety of complementary and integrative health practices to support alleviating the symptoms of depression, psychotherapy and medication are the recommended first-line treatment options.
 Research suggests that both modalities are effective when treating depression.

 Psychotherapy can help individuals address the emotional effects of depression, develop coping strategies, and identify the sources of their feelings.
 A common therapeutic modality is cognitive behavioral therapy, which focuses on helping individuals reframe negative thought patterns that may be underlying symptoms of depression.

 There are several different types of medication for depression, including selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants, and monoamine oxidase inhibitors (MAOIs).
-Always consult a healthcare professional prior to starting or stopping medication.
+Always consult a healthcare professional before starting or stopping medication.

 If you are interested in exploring holistic approaches to therapy for depression with a licensed professional, you may wish to consider online therapy.
 With an online therapy platform like BetterHelp, you can work with a licensed therapist remotely, which can be helpful if depression makes it difficult for you to leave home.
 BetterHelp will match you with a mental health professional based on your needs and preferences, allowing you to connect with an empathetic therapist who respects your beliefs regarding holistic care, spirituality, and similar approaches to mental wellness.